Biomaker/Gametophyte-Fern-photography-2018/Results.md

 - <i>Utricularia gibba</i> plants are growing well and imaging has started.
 No images good enough to show yet.

-- Wild type <i>Arabidopsis thaliana</i> seeds are growing here and mutants are due to be sown soon at Sainsbry Lab.
+- Wild type <i>Arabidopsis thaliana</i> seeds are growing here and mutants are due to be sown soon at Sainsbury Lab.
 Due to head down to take photos in mid-March.

 - Fern spores sown.